ironsheep/P2-Click-eInk/README.md

 - [Start your project using this object](DEVELOP.md) - Walks thru configuration and setup of your own project using this object
 - [Create bitmaps for display on your eINK device](./C-src)
-- [See images of all four displays working!](./Docs) There are a small number of .PDFs in the [Docs](./Docs) directory providing  detailed information on the display and controller chips
+- [See images of all supported displays working!](./Docs) There are a small number of .PDFs in the [Docs](./Docs) directory providing  detailed information on the display and controller chips

 ## How to Contribute